quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 ## 📌 Strategy Rationale

-The  Dynamic Bivariate Regression Model is a **Regime-Switching and hybrid model (Combining Trend-Following and Statistical Mean-Reversion)** designed for the Taiwan Index Futures (TXF) market.
+The  Dynamic Bivariate Regression strategy is a **Regime-Switching and hybrid model (Combining Trend-Following and Statistical Mean-Reversion)** designed for the Taiwan Index Futures (TXF) market.
 It dynamically adjusts its entry and exit logic based on the autocorrelation structure of regression residuals between actual market prices and a predicted regression line.

 This regime-adaptive structure allows the strategy to benefit from both trend-following  and statistical mean-reversion regimes based on regression residuals and confidence intervals, improving robustness across different market conditions.